Off-World-Live-Collaborative/docs.offworld.live/unreal-livestreaming-camera/README.md

-1. Right click on your SPOUT Render Target in Content Browser (which you previously created above) and choose ‘Create Material’.
+1. Right click on your SPOUT Render Target in Content Browser (which you previously created above) and choose `Create Material`.